patelakash317/MindMappingTool-CAS733-Elm/README.md

 **Future work**:
   - Add Voice action to add new idea
-  - Possibly as a follow up, functionality to delete will also be implemented.
+  - Possibly as a follow up, functionality to delete using voice action will also be implemented.

 An example from a live user: